rendznicoy/BayadSystemTCM/Credit Testing/CRE-0009_credit_ledger_testing_total_pending.md

 **Post-conditions:**

-- The total cash is displayed.
+- The cash source is displayed.